CAMSCSC/GitBook-Learn/software/worldmachine/worldmachine.md

 It takes a long time to render high resolution terrain and getting started can be tricky, but most elements are included in this lesson.

 ## Vernacular
+**Heightmap** - A 2D image that uses shades of black and white to indicate depth
 ## Tutorial
 ![](wmstartup.PNG)
 This is what the startup page looks like.